ADVERTISMENT

 Ancient Falconry

-By Keith Dobney
+by Keith Dobney

 Falconry has long been regarded as a noble sport, and it has a very ancient pedigree.
 According to traditional views, people first began to use tame birds of prey for hunting game in central Asia during the first or second millennium BC.
 Through trade and other contacts, the practice then extended westwards into the Middle East, and eventually to Europe.